8/6/2024

 Operator

-Conference Host
+Conference Operator

 Thank you.
 At this time, we will be conducting a question and answer session.
 In the interest of time, we ask that you limit yourself to one question to allow for as many questions as possible.
 If you have a question, please press star 1 on your telephone keypad.
 To withdraw your question, press star 2.
 For participants using speaker equipment, it may be necessary to pick up your handset before pressing the star key.
-One moment, please, for your first question.
-Our first question comes from the line of Anna Lozol with Bank of America.
+One moment please for your first question.
+Our first question comes from the line of Anna Lizole with Bank of America.
 Please proceed with your question.

 speaker

-Anna Lozol
+Anna Lizole

-Bank of America
+Analyst, Bank of America

 speaker

-Chief Executive Officer
+Chief Executive Officer, Kenview

-Good morning, Anna.
-Thank you for your question.
-Regarding your first question on value realization, it's really the combination of carryover pricing, new pricing, as you stated, and mix.
-Regarding new price actions, remember that our philosophy at CanView is to offset inflation and effects conditions with pricing.
-Typically, we take these price actions in markets and categories where we still see inflation and effects impact.
-We expect value realization to continue to be part of our value creation algorithm, but as the year continues, you will see less and less impact of carryover pricing, and you will see more impact of mix and new pricing actions.
-In terms of your question on the sequential improvement in volume for our skin health segments, we are pleased with the early signs of impact of the recovery plan we have put in place since the beginning of the year.
+Regarding your first question on value realisation, it's really the combination of carryover pricing, new pricing as you stated and mix.
+Regarding new price actions, remember that our philosophy at Canview is to offset inflation and FX conditions with pricing so typically we take these price actions in markets and categories where we still see inflation and effects impact we expect valueization to continue to be a part of our value creation algorithm but as the year continues you will see less and less impact of carryover pricing and you will see more impact of mix and new pricing actions.
+In terms of your question on the sequential improvement in volume for our skin health segment, we are pleased with the early signs of impact of the recovery plan we have put in place since the beginning of the year.
 I'm encouraged with these early signs.
-As you said, we see a sequential improvement from Q1 to Q2 in terms of year over year trends.
+As you said, we see a sequential improvement from Q1 to Q2 in terms of year-over-year trends.
 We are reaching more consumers and HCPs successfully.
-We saw an increase in household penetration for Neutrogena in the US, particularly with millennials and Hispanics, which is encouraging.
-We have strong building blocks for the back half.
-We are executing a thoughtful plan.
-This will be a journey, but I'm encouraged with what we have seen so far.
+We saw an increase in household penetration for Neutrogena in the U.S., particularly with millennials and Hispanics, which is encouraging. and we have strong building blocks for the back half.
+So we are executing a thoughtful plan.

 speaker